nasa/openmct-build/README.md

 mct build
 ```

-To preview the instance, we can use a development server like `http-server`:
+To _preview_ the instance, we can use a development server like `http-server`.
+For production deployments Open MCT should be deployed to a web server that meets your security and traffic needs.
+Open MCT is tested with Apache.

 eg.
 ```bash
 npx http-server instances/default -o
 ```

-For production deployments Open MCT should be deployed to a web server that meets your security and traffic needs.
-Open MCT is tested with Apache.
+## Limitations

+* This version of the build tool is not optimized.
+It's doing a lot of npm operations that it doesn't strictly need to do and as a result some seemingly simple operations may be inexplicably slow.
+We are working on it.
+In the mean time using published NPM packages helps speed things up alot.
+* This will only build Open MCT plugins.
+It cannot be used to build or package Yamcs, MCWS, AMPCS, or any other upstream dependencies.
+* Some Open MCT plugins are still installed by default in code and cannot be overridden via the build tool.
+This will be fixed in a future release of Open MCT.

 ## Commands